ironbar/orangutan/reports/04_Modeling.md

 The model 009_recurrent_max_action achieves a score of 25.33 The model 010_avoid_and_navigation_max_action achieves 25.67.
 However even that its name says that it does not know how to navigate.
 Many times it falls in loops bouncing looking right and left without doing anything, maybe it needs more memory.
 Neither it knows how to navigate avoiding the dead zones.

 The model 011_more_memory_max_action achieves a score of 29 and surpases the hand-coded baseline.
 However it does not navigate correctly yet.

+The model 012_even_more_memory_max_action achieves a score of 31.33

+The model 014_always_forward achieves a score of 24

+The model 016_never_backward_more_capacity_max_action achieves a score of 28.67

+I have the feeling that the scores of the current agents are somehow random.

 <!---
 ## Iteration n.
 Iteration_title